Are You Married to a Narcissist?

 A narcissist carries such deep feelings of insecurity that, in order to cover this self, they create another, idealized self-image of themselves as an exceptional person, better, more intelligent and more interesting than others.
 It is this false self-image that he or she revolves around to the exclusion of everyone else.
 If your spouse is a narcissist, you are likely to grow increasingly unhappy the longer you stay together.
 Your narcissist spouse is incapable of true intimacy and will not spend much energy – if any — meeting your needs.
 You may find yourself used and manipulated to meet their needs.
 Once they do not need you any longer, they may leave you or withdraw from you without a backward glance.

 How can you tell whether your spouse is just an insensitive, self-centered guy or gal, or whether he or she is a pathological narcissist?
 Here are some traits that tell the tale.
 Their only topic of conversation: me, me, me.
-A narcissist has no trouble espousing about themselves and their life for hours on end, but they will find it difficult to focus on your interests for very long.
+A narcissist has no trouble espousing about themselves and their lives for hours on end, but they will find it difficult to focus on your interests for very long.
 You’ll find it difficult to wedge your thoughts into a “conversation” with him or her, and if you do manage to say something, he or she is likely to ignore or correct you.

 A narcissist has an exaggerated sense of self-importance, bordering on grandiosity.
 They truly believe that other people in their sphere – like you — cannot have a life worth living without them.
 That means that they simply cannot tune into or value your feelings or those of your kids.
 They use external props to establish their superiority.
-Everyone enjoys driving a new car or carrying the latest iphone, but a narcissist is obsessed with amassing these props to make himself or herself look good to others.
+Everyone enjoys driving a new car or carrying the latest iPhone, but a narcissist is obsessed with amassing these props to make himself or herself look good to others.

 They believe the property they own, degrees they hold, places they have visited and the people they claim as acquaintances give them the elevated status they crave.
 Because they have a sports car, or knows Bill Gates, or graduated from an Ivy League school, they are better than you and, indeed, better than anyone else.
-This in turn gives him or her a sense of entitlement – to him or her, it’s only normal that you and everyone else caters to their whims.
+This, in turn, gives him or her a sense of entitlement – to him or her, it’s only normal that you and everyone else caters to their whims.
 This seems so much the natural order of their constructed universe that they never consider giving back.

 They turn on the charm when they want something.
 Did your spouse charm the socks off of you when you were wooing, then grow increasingly cold and distant after you were wed?
 Narcissists are among the most magnetic and persuasive individuals you can ever meet, and when they want something from you, they make you feel special, desirable and fascinating.
 Alas, the moment a narcissist gets what he wants, he or she moves back to their true focus – themselves — often without any explanation or apology.
-Even if he or she doesn’t move out, you simply disappear from their radar, leaving you heart-broken and bewildered.
+Even if he or she doesn’t move out, you simply disappear from their radar, leaving you heartbroken and bewildered.

 What did you do wrong?